 In this post, let's talk about how to drastically cut expenses.
 There are two main ways to save more money every month.
-One way is to simply make more money, and another way is to lower your monthly expenses.
+One way is to simply make more money, and another way is to reduce your monthly expenses.

-I'm going to discuss how to drastically cut your household expenses, such as your cable bill, auto insurance, your utilities, and more.
+I'm going to discuss how to drastically cut your household expenses, such as your cable bill, auto insurance, utilities, and more.

-How Can You Drastically Cut Expenses?
+How to Drastically Cut Expenses?

 Let's face it: Most of us have a lot of household expenses.
 Whether it's paying for the internet, our cell phones, auto insurance, credit card debt, or utility bills, our monthly expenses can really take a chunk of change out of our paycheck.
+If you're living paycheck to paycheck, it's even more important to reduce your monthly expenses.

 Related Post: Crushing Debt With As Little As $20 Extra Per Month.